 Tools and Materials for Building an AR

-Short Story: You cannot build an AR (period) without certain tools.
+Short Story: You cannot build an AR without a minimal set tools.
 You cannot build an AR properly without the appropriate tools and lubrication.

-If you are starting from scratch, you are looking at a minimum $350 investment for the necessary tools and materials.
-But it is an investment that will give you the capability to maintain and repair your firearm, as well as build as many of these as you want (WARNING: building ARs is addictive…the cost of DIY can balloon very quickly 😉).
+If you are starting from scratch, you are looking at a minimum $500-600 investment for the necessary tools and materials.
+But it is an investment that will give you the capability to maintain and repair your firearm, as well as build as many of these as you want.
 After all, you typically only need to buy a tool once.
+(WARNING: building ARs is addictive…the cost of DIY can balloon very quickly 😉)

 R: Required